Saturday, May 28, 2011

 That gives me hope.

 Yes, Sarah started the Middle East conflict, but its not how you start but how you finish.
 When Sarah died, the bible says that Abe was distraught and mourned for months.
-And from Sarah came a lineage of unlikely culturally uncommon women like her -
+And from Sarah came a lineage of unlikely women like her -

-A blackmailer/extortioner
+A blackmailer/extortioner (Tamar)

-A prostitute/traitor
+A prostitute/traitor (Rahab)

-An adulterer and co-conspirator of murder
+An adulteress and co-conspirator of murder (Bathsheba)

 The submission thing.
 Some women hate the very word.
 When I put submission + Jesus = I see love.